-(a) The time, place and manner of calling and conducting regular or special meetings of the directors or trustees;

-(b) The time and manner of calling and conducting regular or special meetings and mode of notifying the stockholders or members thereof;

-(c) The required quorum in meetings of stockholders or members and the manner of voting therein;

-(d) The modes by which a stockholder, member, director, or trustee may attend meetings and cast their votes;
+- (a) The time, place and manner of calling and conducting regular or special meetings of the directors or trustees; - (b) The time and manner of calling and conducting regular or special meetings and mode of notifying the stockholders or members thereof; - (c) The required quorum in meetings of stockholders or members and the manner of voting therein; - (d) The modes by which a stockholder, member, director, or trustee may attend meetings and cast their votes;

-(e) The form for proxies of stockholders and members and the manner of voting them;
+officers and employees;

+- 6. The time for holding the annual election of directors of trustees and the mode or manner of giving notice thereof; - 7.
+The manner of election or appointment and the term of office of all officers other than directors or trustees: - 8.
+The penalties for violation of the by-laws; - 9.
+In the case of stock corporations, the manner of issuing stock certificates; and - 10.
+Such other matters as may be necessary for the proper or convenient transaction of its corporate business and affairs.
+(21a)
-(f) The directors' or trustees' qualifications, duties and responsibilities, the guidelines for setting the compensation of directors or trustees and officers, and the maximum number of other board representations that an independent director or trustee may have which shall, in no case, be more than the number prescribed by the Commission;

-(g) The time for holding the annual election of directors or trustees and the mode or manner of giving notice thereof;

-(h) The manner of election or appointment and the term of office of all officers other than directors or trustees;

-(i) The penalties for violation of the bylaws;

-(j) In the case of stock corporations, the manner of issuing stock certificates; and

-(k) Such other matters as may be necessary for the proper or convenient transaction of its corporate affairs for the promotion of good governance and anti-graft and corruption measures.
+- (f)The directors' or trustees' qualifications, duties and responsibilities, the guidelines for setting the compensation of directors or trustees and officers, and the maximum number of other board representations that an independent director or trustee may have which shall, in no case, be more than the number prescribed by the Commission; - (g) The time for holding the annual election of directors or trustees and the mode or manner of giving notice thereof; - (h) The manner of election or appointment and the term of office of all officers other than directors or trustees; - (i) The penalties for violation of the bylaws; - (j)In the case of stock corporations, the manner of issuing stock certificates; and - (k) Such other matters as may be necessary for the proper or convenient transaction of its corporate affairs for the promotion of good governance and anti-graft and corruption measures.